ashisa/ashisa.github.io/_posts/2020-03-22-using-unitty-to-automate-tasks.md

 # Running the script as CMD
 CMD [ "/usr/bin/gotty", "--permit-arguments", "/root/azurecli-script.sh" ]
 ```
-An exmaple is available at [https://github.com/ashisa/unitty/tree/master/script-cmd](https://github.com/ashisa/unitty/tree/master/script-cmd).
+An example is available at [https://github.com/ashisa/unitty/tree/master/script-cmd](https://github.com/ashisa/unitty/tree/master/script-cmd).
 You can clone the repo and make changes to the script as you wish.

 Build the image -
 ```